ElmehdiBennix/Born2beRoot_42/README.md

 shasum path/to/disk-0.qcow2
 ```

-Save this signature in signature.txt at the root of your repository.
+Save this signature in signature.txt at the root of your intra repository.

-## Defense Preparation

-Ensure you can explain:
-- The difference between aptitude and apt
+#### Key areas to understand before defense:

+1. virtualization technology
-- What AppArmor is
+    - What is Virtualization?
+(Definition, benefits)
-- How the monitoring script works
-- The purpose of each bonus service
-- Basic system administration commands
-- How to create a new user and assign groups
-- How to verify service status and configurations
-- The password policy implementation

-This implementation provides a secure, well-configured server that meets all mandatory and bonus requirements of the Born2beRoot project.

-Remember to test all functionality thoroughly before the defense, including:
-- SSH connection on port 4242
-- UFW rules
-- Password policy
-- Sudo logging
-- Monitoring script
+    - Hypervisor Types:
-- All bonus services

-Key areas to understand:
+       - Type 1 (Bare Metal): KVM, VMware ESXi, Microsoft Hyper-V, Xen
+       - Type 2 (Hosted): VirtualBox, VMware Workstation

-1. Operating System Choice
+2. Operating System
    - Differences between Debian and Rocky
    - Package management systems (apt vs dnf)
+   - The difference between aptitude and apt
    - System initialization (systemd)

-2. Security Implementations
-   - AppArmor/SELinux functionality
-   - UFW/firewalld configuration
-   - SSH security
-   - Password policies
+   - How to verify service status and configurations

 3. Advanced Partitioning
    - Benefits of the bonus partition structure